Jakobimatrix/efficient_cpp/tools/tools.md

 [root](../README.md) / Tools.md
 # Tools
 ## Introduction
-Optimization from hand is very painfull and inefficient.
+Optimisation from hand is very pain full and inefficient.
 Especially if you did not write the code.
 Use tools to

-- see where optimization is really needed
+- see where optimisation is really needed
-- see what kind of optimization is needed
+- see what kind of optimisation is needed
-- find possible optimizations automatically
+- find possible optimisations automatically

 ## Clang Tidy